OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial-create-custom-functions.md

 ## Create a custom function that requests data from the web

 Integrating data from the Web is a great way to extend Excel through custom functions.
 Next you’ll create a custom function named `stockPrice` that gets a stock quote from a Web API and returns the result to the cell of a worksheet.
-You’ll use the IEX Trading API, which is free and does not require authentication.
+The code calls the IEX Trading API which you'll need to create an account for.

 1. In the **stock-ticker** project, find the file **./src/functions/functions.js** and open it in your code editor.